 Ever since being dragged to a dry frat rush as a freshman at SU I've harbored a streak of horror and hatred towards the baser elements of the masculine species.
 And when a man like me is all hopped up on depositions or depictions of rape and sexualized misogyny, I'm ready to go stomp anyone with Greek letters on his sweatshirt.
 Amp it up a little more, dissociate me so that I think I'm just vividly imagining a heroic role in a vigilante rape-revenge picture, and I'm ready to kill... ready and set and waiting for the starter pistol.
 Where am I going with this?
 Movies, man, are dangerous mind control tools.
 Just look at the rash of Charlie Bronson Cannon movies in the 70s-80s.
 Yeesh.

 There's no word for this kind of ambient rage I feel thinking about those rapey frat guys, but it's potent, a justified TAKEN-esque homicidal fury that heightens the senses.
 It's instinct.
-A good male populace patrols itself, and if a pedophile or frat boy violates a woman or child it's the job of 'any man that's around' to destroy him, to make sure he burns, rather than hope the law can successfully complete its myriad incarcerating hurtles before the victim is immolated on the pyre of humiliating defense lawyer cross-examination.
+A good male populace patrols itself, and if a pedophile or frat boy violates a woman or child it's the job of 'any man that's around' to destroy him, to make sure he burns, right there on the spot, rather than hope the law can successfully complete its myriad incarcerating hurtles before the victim is immolated on the pyre of humiliating defense lawyer cross-examination.

 Of course if it turns out the victim is lying, or the story is misreported for ratings, then we may have murdered an innocent man...
 Then it's no longer a drive-in trash spectacle but a self-important Stanley Kramer vehicle.
 We cut the rope, slink home, and wait for the inexorable hoot-hoot of Spencer Tracy's approaching train in BAD DAY AT BLACK ROCK.

 |Bad Day at Black Rock|